 - Call path - Allows you to see the path from your code to the vulnerable function in order to validate the result.

 The reachability information can be reviewed next to each issue under the Reports Issues tab (ungrouped view).

-You can filter by reachability status in order to quickly surface the issues which are reachable
+You can filter by reachability status, to quickly show the issues which are reachable.